 A unique species of cat found in Morocco’s dry regions, especially the Sahara Desert, is the Sand Cat (Felis margarita).
 This small and elusive cat has evolved specially to withstand the harsh circumstances of the desert.

 This is a nocturnal animal that leads a solitary and nomadic life, going out in the dark to hunt insects, small mammals, and birds.
 The Sand Cat’s furry paws have two functions: they shield its feet from the scorching desert sand and act as insulation from the chilly weather.
 Morocco is working to conserve the Sand Cat’s natural habitat in order to preserve this distinctive and significant part of the nation’s biodiversity.
 An optimistic outlook for the survival of this amazing desert-adapted feline in Morocco and abroad is fostered by research and activities aimed at better understanding the ecology and behavior of the Sand Cat.

 List of other Endangered animals in Morocco:

-We have mentioned above some of our favorite animals that live in the Sahara desert of Morocco, some of them are really Endangered, however, we can not mention all of this rich fauna of the Sahara, but we want to give travelers to Morocco a list of Endangered animals in Morocco and help them to be aware how the wildlife in Morocco that really needs to be saved and protected.
-Due to the climate change that affected the global, overgrazing and overhunting Certainly, the wildlife Animals of the Morocco Sahara desert as well as in the Atlas mountains are decreasing year after another.
-Here are some other Animals that mostly are Endangered
+We have mentioned above some of our favorite animals that live in the Sahara desert of Morocco.
+Some of them are really Endangered.
+However, we can not mention all of the rich fauna of the Sahara, but we want to give travelers to Morocco a list of Endangered animals in Morocco and help them to be aware of how the wildlife in Morocco.
+This last really needs to be saved and protected.
+Due to the climate change that affected the global, overgrazing and overhunting Certainly, the wildlife Animals of the Morocco Sahara desert as well as in the Atlas mountains decreasing year after another.
+Here are some other Animals that mostly are Endangered.